 Square Online helps you keep track of your inventory so you have time to restock before running out.
 Look in advance at what’s selling well, and possibly reorder more than you normally would to keep stock at a healthy level.

-This is always a potential pitfall in winter, but this year sees the double threat of Covid and flu looming.
+This is always a potential pitfall in winter, but this year sees the double threat of Covid variants and flu looming.
 Consider hiring extra staff, offering bonuses and flexibility to entice them over Christmas.
 Offering these to existing staff will also make them more likely to stick around through the busiest time of the year.
 If you have a physical shop, pay attention to Covid precautionary measures to prevent staff getting ill.

 Get contingency plans in place for potential delays and have meetings with your suppliers as early as possible to see which products could be affected.
 You may have to reduce product variety and concentrate on your bestsellers or explore alternative delivery options.
 When it comes to fulfilling deliveries to customers, you might want to relax same day/next day delivery requirements and manage customer expectations.